-Athens is the colorful capital of Greece, that offers things to do for all kinds of travelers and for every budget.
-I’ve put together a list of our favorite things to do in Athens, which includes archeological sites, museums, beaches, shopping recommendations, unique tours, and what to see on day trips as well.
+Athens is the colourful capital of Greece, that offers things to do for all kinds of travellers and for every budget.
+I’ve put together a list of our favourite things to do in Athens, which includes archaeological sites, museums, beaches, shopping recommendations, unique tours, and what to see on day trips as well.

 1. Climb up to the Acropolis